Skip to content

 Stick with me here, because it's actually pretty logical.

 Your time is limited.
 Not all tasks are equally important — or valuable.
-To be successful, you need to manage your time so you can on your biggest priorities.
+To be successful, you need to manage your time so you can focus on your biggest priorities.
 And then you can figure out where to draw the line on what you cannot do.

 At the heart of this idea is the economics concept of opportunity cost.
 “Opportunity costs represent the potential benefits an individual, investor, or business misses out on when choosing one alternative over another.”
 (Investopedia) If you try to do everything that gets thrown at you, you will constantly be missing out on some other opportunity that might be more important.